dalejbarr/reading-lmem/docs/04_modeling-trends.md

 </div>

-**Extra: if you wanted to simultaneously test whether the time-varying (linear, quadradic) components differed across the groups (a single p-value), how would you do this?**
+**Extra: if you wanted to simultaneously test whether the time-varying (linear, quadratic) components differed across the groups (a single p-value), how would you do this?**

 <div class='webex-solution'><button>solution</button>